-Counterparty Default Risk - This is the risk that entities upon which a Fund's investments depend may default on their obligations, for instance by failing to make a payment when due.
+Counterparty Default Risk - This is the risk that entities upon which the investments of a Fund or an underlying fund depend may default on their obligations, for instance by failing to make a payment when due.
 Such parties can include brokers (including clearing brokers), foreign exchange counterparties, derivative counterparties and deposit taking banks.
 Default on the part of an issuer or counterparty could result in a financial loss to a Fund.
-The portfolio advisers will manage these risks as far as is practicable by dealing with counterparties as permitted by Canadian securities authorities, by ensuring enforceable legal agreements are in place and by monitoring these counterparties.
+The Portfolio Advisers will manage these risks as far as is practicable by dealing with counterparties as permitted by Canadian securities authorities, by ensuring enforceable legal agreements are in place and by monitoring these counterparties.